ataichi/ataichi.github.io/loadimpact.md

 1. Go to [Bluemix](https://ibm.biz/bluemixph) and signup/login.

 #### Deploy an Application
-1. Open a terminal, and create a new directory named `blazemeter` in the root directory.
+1. Open a terminal, and create a new directory named `loadimpact` in the root directory.

 	```
 	> mkdir loadimpact
 	> cd loadimpact
 	```

-2. Download the [blaze.war](https://github.com/ataichi/ataichi.github.io/blob/master/downloadables/blaze.war?raw=true) file (the war file that contains the application), and move it in the `blazemeter` directory.
+2. Download the [blaze.war](https://github.com/ataichi/ataichi.github.io/blob/master/downloadables/blaze.war?raw=true) file (the war file that contains the application), and move it in the `loadimpact` directory.
 3. Login to Bluemix using the cf tool by typing this to the terminal:
 >Go to the path directory of `loadimpact`.
 Make sure that the `dev` space was already created inside your bluemix account.